rrazcueta/moonveil/docs/players/rolling.md

 # Slip Check

 Some effects do not cause real danger - but they do represent a loss.
 On a **Slip Check** roll d6 against Pocket then set the Pocket to the lower value.
 Mark Dexterity to reroll.

+# Exploding Roll

+These are dice rolls looking for a big number.
+Roll d6 and if the outcome is a 6 or more roll another.
+Add all the dice and hopefully (or not) you have your big number.